 The funeral home industry is regulated on a state-by-state basis.
-Rules can vary widely by state and are subject to frequent changes making state regulations one of the greatest complexities of the funeral business.
-The vast majority of the jurisdictions require individuals to be licensed to provide funeral related services.
+Rules can vary widely by state and are subject to frequent changes, making state regulations one of the greatest complexities of the funeral business.
+The vast majority of jurisdictions require individuals to be licensed to provide funeral-related services.

 Sales of pre-arranged funeral services are also highly regulated by the states.
 Regulations address marketing practices to prevent intrusive and deceptive sales tactics.
 In addition, there are trusting requirements for money collected on pre-need sales to help ensure the future delivery of services and merchandise that have been paid for in advance.
 Generally, minimum trusting amounts are 70% to 100% of the full retail price.

 An important note about the Funeral Rule.
 It does not apply to third-party sellers such as casket or monument companies.
 It also does not apply to cemeteries that do not have an on-site funeral home.